HermiloOrtega/HermiloOrtega/README.md

 #### 🆕 Recent Projects using AI

 - **[Microsoft Build 2026 Planner](https://github.com/HermiloOrtega/Microsoft-Build-2026-Planner)** — A personal planning tool for [Microsoft Build 2026](https://build.microsoft.com/) to browse, prioritize, and annotate conference sessions.
 Built as a full-stack web app.
+Live at **[build.hermiloortega.com](https://build.hermiloortega.com/)**.
   `React · Express · MySQL`
 - **[Time Card Tracker](https://github.com/HermiloOrtega/TimeCardTracker)** — A frictionless time-tracking tool for logging work hours across multiple projects and clients.
 Open it, click the hour you worked, type what you did, and move on — no sign-in, no setup, no subscriptions.
 Just a calendar where you track your time.
+- **[HCSS License Audit](https://github.com/HermiloOrtega/HCSS-License-Audit)** — Client-side web app for auditing HCSS software licenses and generating data-driven renewal recommendations.
+Upload up to 5 Excel reports exported from HCSS; the app merges them, scores every user, and surfaces a prioritized renewal recommendation list — all in the browser, no server.
+Internal Quattro tool being considered for open source.
+  `React · TypeScript · xlsx (SheetJS) · Tailwind CSS`

 #### 💼 Business & Client Work (JUCOD)